 The Citadel Trust ("The Trust") was formed in 1991 as a non-profit eleemosynary corporation for the purpose of investing funds in order to provide scholarship and other financial assistance or support to The Citadel.
 The Trust is governed by a Board of Directors appointed by The Citadel BOV.
-In addition, Citadel employees and facilities are used for virtually all activities of The Trust.
+In addition, The Citadel employees and facilities are used for virtually all activities of The Trust.
 As such, the Trust has been reported as a blended component unit in the financial statements.
 The Trust is considered governmental in nature and, therefore, is subject to the governmental accounting model.
 Separate financial statements of The Trust can be requested from the College's controller at the following address: The Citadel, 171 Moultrie St., Charleston, South Carolina 29409.

 The Citadel Foundation ("TCF") was established in 1961 as The Citadel Development Foundation, a separately chartered corporation.
-The Foundation's original goal was to support academic programs at The Citadel.
+TCF's original goal was to support academic programs at The Citadel.
 In August 2000, The Citadel Development Foundation amended its charter to establish The Citadel Foundation as the College's official fundraising entity.
-TCF handles all gifts to the Foundation; gifts to restricted accounts, programs, and activities at the College; and gifts to The Trust, The Citadel Brigadier Foundation, and The Citadel Alumni Association for their specific activities and programs.
+TCF handles all gifts to TCF; gifts to restricted accounts, programs, and activities at the College; and gifts to The Trust, The Citadel Brigadier Foundation, and The Citadel Alumni Association for their specific activities and programs.
 TCF is governed by a board comprised of directors of the former Citadel Development Foundation, plus three other ex-officio members: the chairman of The Citadel BOV, the president of The Citadel, and a representative from The Citadel Brigadier Foundation.
 Although the College does not control the timing or amount of receipts from TCF, the majority of resources, or income thereon, that TCF holds and invests, is restricted to the activities of The Citadel by the donors.
-Because these restricted resources held by TCF can only be used by, or for the benefit of, the College, TCF is considered a discretely presented component unit of the College.
+Because of the nature and significance of its relationship with the College, TCF is considered a discretely presented component unit of the College.
 TCF reports its financial results on a calendar-year basis.
 Copies of TCF's separately issued financial statements can be obtained by sending a request to the following address: The Citadel Foundation, 171 Moultrie St., Charleston, South Carolina 29409.